-- V Up to \$2500 pa - T 1 year renewable for the duration of the course, subject to satisfactory progress - C Permanent residence in Australia.
-Applicants should be in their second-last (penultimate) or final year of the degree course in Mechanical or Manufacturing Engineering
+- V Up to \$2500 pa

+- T 1 year only

+- C Permanent residence in Australia.
+Applicants should be in their second-last (penultimate) or final year of the degree course in Mechanical or Manufacturing Engineering.
+Students offered the award in their penultimate year may reapply for the scholarship in their final year.